-Recently Dr. Davies has helped to develop a novel mobil application in collaboration with the Department of Family Medine , the Alumni Medical Library, and the Virtual Integration Group on Evidence Based Medicine.
+Dr. Davies has helped to develop a novel mobile application in collaboration with the Department of Family Medicine, the Alumni Medical Library, and the Virtual Integration Group on Evidence Based Medicine.
 The BUSM Finding Information Framework (BUSM FIF) app can be found in the app store.

-- Director, M.S. in Oral Health Sciences Program, Boston University School of Medicine, Division of Graduate Medical Sciences
+- Director, M.S. in Oral Health Sciences Program, Dean’s Office, Boston University Chobanian & Avedisian School of Medicine, Graduate Medical Sciences

 - Boston University School of Medicine, PhD

 - University of Virginia, BS